SphericalSilver/Connect-4-Board-Game/README.md

 ![iPython console](https://i.gyazo.com/192171517e035e94dcf468f08eddb0ae.png)

-The board is represented by a numpy array, with numbers corresponding to the player number representing the discs.
+The board is represented by a numpy array, with the numbers in the array corresponding to the player who placed that disc.

 In the below example, notice how player 1 won by connecting 4 diagonal pieces!